robert-mccarthy-ca/Garden/README.md

   - now getting a spray, just not enough to keep roots happy (lots of them poking out, but none growing any significant distance into the air chamber), need to fix the timer adjustment bug (Garden9)
 - timer fixed, now spraying at 43 psi for 3 seconds, will see how that goes
   - noticed that the spray got better further away from the nozzle, may have to redesign the chamber to allow for that
+- (June 3, 2023) Had good root growth, but only in a small area in the center with the current setup (Images/Roots_June_3_2023.jpg).
+I've adjusted the nozzle a few times to get there, this was with the nozzle directly in the center of the root chamber at the bottom pointing up.
+I've adjusted the pressure to be 20 psi, which looks to be enough with the heduced siphon head to keep a mist.
+I should probably experiment with using a pressure regulated water pump in combination for the next iteration.
+Increased the cycle length to 1.6 seconds on and 59 seconds off.
+Need to make something better for the interface, as the off time changed by 0.1 seconds at a time is ridiculous, time to write something better.
+I've also adjusted the nozzle to be pointed at the corner without anything planted in it, to bounce back around the rest of the root chamber hopefully.
+Chamber shape is definitely going to be key on the next build, need to see what density is best first before I can make something better.

 GardenEpic4 (In Progress):
 -------------------------